Last year, my mastermind group made a commitment to each other that we would blog each day in August.

 1. For you to ask yourself, ‘where are am I getting in my own way?’
 Where are you worrying too much about the how?
 Is there a little bit of perfection in there?
 What would happen if you let us in and showed us what you were creating?

 2. We are having another blogging challenge (on the new website) and (if you fit the criteria) we would love for you to join us.
-Full details are over at the Business Blogging School.
+Now closed.

 3. Anne Frank said, ‘How wonderful it is that nobody need wait a single moment before starting to improve the world.’
 And look, she still is.